-As dusk falls, the shutters open at the Night Safari, welcoming you into a world of nocturnal creatures and their dimly-lit habitats.
+As dusk falls, the shutters open at the Night Safari, welcoming you into a world of nocturnal creatures and their mysterious habitats.

-Your eyes will take a while to adjust to the darkness here, but once they do, you’ll be greeted by over 2,500 resident animals from over 130 species, including many indigenous to the region, such as the endangered Asian elephant, Malayan tapir and Malayan tiger.
+Your eyes will take a while to adjust to the darkness here, but once they do, you’ll be greeted by close to 900 animals from over 100 species in this world’s first nocturnal wildlife park.
+41% of these species are threatened, including many indigenous to the region, such as the endangered Asian elephant, Malayan tapir and Malayan tiger.

+To maximise your visit, get on board the Safari Adventure Tour where an experienced safari guide show you the best kept secrets of the Night Safari through a buggy ride on the popular Leopard Trail.
 If you are a night owl, this is the place to be.
-But even for early sleepers, this is an experience worth staying up late for.
+But even for early sleepers, this 13-time Best Attraction Experience winner is worth staying up late for.